Supreme Court rejects appeals of RCMP perjury convictions in Dziekanski case

 The court rejected the appeals immediately after hearing them.

-Kwesi Millington and Benjamin (Monty) Robinson were among four Mounties charged with perjury following a public inquiry into the death of Robert Dziekanski, who was jolted several times with a Taser at in the arrivals area of the airport.
+Kwesi Millington and Benjamin (Monty) Robinson were among four Mounties charged with perjury following a public inquiry into the death of Robert Dziekanski.

-Millington and Robinson were convicted; the other two RCMP members were acquitted.
+He was jolted several times with a RCMP Taser and died in the arrivals area of the airport.

+Both men were convicted of lying to the public inquiry about their actions around Dziekanski's death.

+The Crown's case, based on circumstantial evidence, alleged the officers concocted the story to first tell investigators and then lied at the public inquiry to cover it up.

+Millington and Robinson were convicted, while Bill Bentley and Gerry Rundell were both acquitted of the charge after testifying at the public inquiry.

-Millington was sentenced to 30 months in prison and Robinson was sentenced to two years less a day, one year of probation and 240 hours of community service.
+Millington was sentenced to 30 months in prison and Robinson was handed a jail term of two years less a day, one year of probation and 240 hours of community service.

+Both men separately appealed their B.C.
+Supreme Court convictions, arguing that the trial judge made a mistake in assessing the evidence against them.

+In Millington's appeal, Justice David Harris said that the constable was simply asking the court to reinterpret the evidence and draw different inferences from it.

-Because the justice ruled from the bench, formal reasons for their decision were not immediately available.
+Because the high court justices ruled from the bench, formal reasons for their decision were not immediately available.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.